-Close to average.
-The state sales tax rate is 6%.
-All but six counties collect an additional local option sales tax of 1% (though some cities within those counties have voted to collect the local option tax).
-So in practice the statewide rate is 7%.
-That is slightly higher than the national average.
-Seniors in Iowa benefit from sales tax exemptions on food, prescription drugs and some types of non-prescription medication.
+The state sales tax rate in Iowa is 6%, which is about average.
+All but six counties collect an additional local sales tax.
+So in practice, the average statewide rate is slightly higher at 6.94%.
+Residents of Iowa benefit from sales tax exemptions on food, prescription drugs and some types of non-prescription medication.

 What other Iowa taxes should I be concerned about?

-Iowa has an inheritance tax.
-The tax does not apply to lineal descendants (children, grandchildren, great-grandchildren, etc.) but does apply to other types of relatives.
-Siblings who receive an inheritance will face rates ranging from 5% to 10%.
-Nieces, nephews, aunts, uncles, cousins and all unrelated relatives face rates between 10% and 15%.
-All inheritance greater than $100,000 faces the top rate.
+The Iowa inheritance tax does not apply to lineal descendants (children, grandchildren, great-grandchildren, etc.), but does apply to other types of relatives.
+Siblings who receive an inheritance will face rates ranging from 3% to 6%.
+Nieces, nephews, aunts, uncles, cousins and all unrelated relatives face rates between 6% and 9%.
+Any amount greater than $100,000 faces the highest rate.

-Two important notes on the inheritance tax.
+There are two important considerations in relation to this inheritance tax.
 The first is that estates with a net value of less than $25,000 are not subject to the tax.
 The second is that, while Iowa does not have a gift tax, gifts made within the three years prior to the decedent’s death may be subject to the inheritance tax.